lemoncheesecake/lemoncheesecake/README.md

 [...]
 ```

-In this other example set, the metadata policy makes two tags available ("todo" and "known_defect") for both tests and testsuites while forbidding the usage of any other tag:
+In this other example set, the metadata policy makes two tags available ("todo" and "known_defect") for both tests and suites while forbidding the usage of any other tag:

 ```python
  # project.py: